Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 | LinearLayout       | `LinearLayout`       | `schedulesLinearLayout`    |

 __Rationale:__ <br>
-Since [Kotlin extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html#view-binding) immediately ingests xml views as variables via extensions, we're not using the underscore notation as one normally does.
+Since [Kotlin extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html#view-binding) immediately ingest XML views as variables, we omit using the underscore notation as one normally does.
 Suffixing view type here helps easily know in Kotlin code whether we're dealing with a view object or non-view object.

 # 2. Dimensions